SURYA-SEKHAR-DARIPA/meet-an-agent-epam-java/README.md

 - if the input equals to the secret password number, prints "Hello, Agent",
 - otherwise, prints "Access denied".

-Secret password is stored in `final static int password`.
+Secret password is stored in `final static int PASSWORD`.

 ### Example